-Well, the auto on feature is used to turn on the suwboofer automatically once it detects an input signal.
+Well, the auto on feature is used to turn on the subwoofer automatically once it detects an input signal.
 This decreases power consumption and so decreases internal heating.

 However, there may be issues with the auto on circuitry that causes the popping.
-Normally, popping due to auto on is an indication of the failed circuit in the receiver.
+Normally, popping due to auto-on is an indication of a failed circuit in the receiver.

 To explain, when you change listening modes and the subwoofer stops popping, this indicates that a particular pre-out jack is not being muted or not being muted for a long enough period of time.
 The root cause of this could be a failed diode or another circuit component in the receiver.